Grumman F9F Panther: Flight testing

 On 21 November 1947, the prototype Panther conducted its maiden flight, piloted by test pilot Corky Meyer.
 It was followed by the second prototype only five days later.
 Initial issues with directional and longitudinal stability were encountered, but were quickly rectified.
 During one early land-based arresting gear test, the detachable rear section of the aircraft unintentionally came off; remedial changes were made to avoid any future repetition.

-During May 1949, carrier suitability trails commenced.
+In May 1949, carrier suitability trials commenced.
 In September 1949, the F9F was cleared for flight from aircraft carriers.
-During the development phase, Grumman decided to change the Panther's engine, selecting the Pratt & Whitney J48-P-2, a license built version of the Rolls-Royce RB.44 Tay.
+During the development phase, Grumman decided to change the Panther's engine, selecting the Pratt & Whitney J48-P-2, a license-built version of the Rolls-Royce RB.44 Tay.
 The other engine that had been tested was the Allison J33-A-16.
-The armament was a quartet of 20 mm guns, the Navy having already switched to this caliber (as opposed to the USAAF/USAF which continued to use .50 caliber M2/M3 guns).
+The armament was a quartet of 20 mm guns, the Navy having already switched to this caliber (as opposed to the USAAF/USAF, which continued to use .50 caliber M2/M3 guns).
 In addition, the Panther was soon armed with underwing air-to-ground rockets and up to 2000 lb of bombs.